RantAI-dev/Book3-DSAR/content/docs/Part-IV/Chapter-16.md

 </p>

 <p style="text-align: justify;">
 The trade-off between time complexity and space complexity is evident in dynamic programming.
 While dynamic programming often improves time complexity compared to naïve recursive solutions, it typically requires more space to store intermediate results.
-For example, the bottom-up approach in the Knapsack problem uses a table of size <code>O(nW)</code>, where <code>n</code> is the number of items and <code>W</code> is the maximum weight.
+For example, the bottom-up approach in the Knapsack problem uses a table of size $O(nW)$, where $n$ is the number of items and $W$ is the maximum weight.
 In contrast, the recursive approach with memoization uses a similar amount of space but can sometimes be more intuitive to implement, especially for problems with a clear recursive structure.
 </p>

 <p style="text-align: justify;">